 Mexican Hot-Chocolate Cookies

-This crumbly cookies are spicy, chocolaty treats the whole family will love.
+These crumbly cookies are spicy, chocolaty treats the whole family will love.

 Source: Everyday Food, April 2010

 - 1/2 cup unsweetened cocoa powder

 - 1 teaspoon baking soda